 The Board has established six committees: an Audit Committee; a Management Engagement Committee; a NAV Review Committee; a Remuneration and Nomination Committee; a Risk Committee; and an Inside Information Committee.
 Each committee has formally delegated duties and responsibilities within written terms of reference.
 These are available on the Company's website, blackstone.com/bglf, under "Terms of Reference".

-The current committee memberships are detailed below.
+The current committee memberships are detailed on the following page.